jeonghonah/klaytn-contract-deploy/README.md

 klaytn-contract-deploy
 =================

-klaytn-contract-deploy is an unofficial toolkit for deploying contracts in Klaytn.
+klaytn-contract-deploy is an unofficial toolkit for deploying smart contracts in Klaytn.

 Requirements
 =================